 In the year 2000, world leaders at the United Nations agreed to a global development framework known as the Millennium Development Goals (MDGs).
 Eight in total, with accompanying indicators and targets, the MDGs provided a roadmap to halve poverty worldwide by 2015, focusing attention and investment on 8 particular targets.

-As we near the 2015 deadline, the UN, in partnership with civil society and the private sector is undergoing a process to reflect on the MDGs, and develop a new global framework for the future.
-As part of the Post-2015 planning process, the UN has been reaching out to the global public for input through consultation meetings, surveys and more.
+Leading up to the 2015 deadline, the UN, in partnership with civil society and the private sector underwent a process to reflect on the MDGs, and develop a new global framework for the future.
+As part of that so-called Post-2015 process, the UN reached out to the global public for input through consultation meetings, surveys and more.